Penn Entertainment: Beginning: Pitt Park Raceway, Inc. and the Pennsylvania National Turf Club

 In 1967, Pennsylvania enacted a law allowing thoroughbred horse racing with parimutuel wagering.
 Two companies that later formed part of Penn National Gaming were founded in 1968 by groups seeking one of the four available racing licenses: Pitt Park Raceway, Inc., formed by several Erie area businessmen, and the Pennsylvania National Turf Club, established by a group of Central Pennsylvania investors.
 The Turf Club was awarded one of the licenses, and soon began construction on Penn National Race Course.
-The complex included a motor speedway, which held its first races in 1971, and the horse track, which opened in 1972.
+The complex included a motor speedway, which held its first races in 1971, and the horse track, which hosted its first races in 1972.

 Pitt Park Raceway, meanwhile, was denied in its initial application, but received one of a second round of licenses issued in 1970.
-The first Pitt Park racing meet opened in 1971 at The Meadows, an existing harness racing track.
+The first Pitt Park racing meet hosted its first races in 1971 at The Meadows, an existing harness racing track.
 Pitt Park lost half a million dollars in its first meet, leading its owners to sell the company to a group of investors, including Philadelphia insurance businessman Peter D. Carlino.
-After another unsuccessful season at The Meadows, Pitt Park changed its name to the Mountainview Thoroughbred Racing Association and moved to Penn National Race Course.
+After another unsuccessful season at The Meadows, Pitt Park was renamed to the Mountainview Thoroughbred Racing Association and moved to Penn National Race Course.
 Starting in 1973, as a tenant of the Turf Club, Mountainview held 100 nights of racing there each year.